Lucksi/Lucksi/README.md

-### Hi and welcome to my github profile here you can find all my repos, i hope you will like my works :)
+### Hi and welcome to my github profile here you can find all my repositories, i hope you will like my works :)

 ## Github stats: